raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 ---

-### recursive enumerables
+### recursive enumerations

-A common example of recursion is to output the [fibonacci sequence][fib].
+A common example of recursion is to yield the [fibonacci sequence][fib].
 Here's an iterative enumeration:

 [fib]: https://en.wikipedia.org/wiki/Fibonacci_number